 Experimental Medications: Administered Orally

-- Oral medication; 462 mg taken twice daily
+- Oral medication being studied at 75 mg once and twice daily